realityforge/planet_quake/docs/games.md

   * Server-side instagib gameplay.
   * Bots can spawn-camp, where they use spawn points as objectives for moving around.
 This was necessary for instagib because items are removed from the map.
   * More modes of death - ring out takes a point away from the person who falls into the void and gives a point to the last person that did knock-back damage to the player that died.
 Void death detection if someone fall a distance and then was killed by a world trigger.
 And from-the-grave death when a grenade goes off an kills another player after the person was already killed.
   * 60 different runes with colors, icons, and abilities from the original Rune Quake.
+TODO: implement runes.

 ## TODO